Ugly law: History

 In May 1881, the unsightly beggar ordinance went into effect in Chicago, Illinois.
 It was created by Chicago alderman James Peevey.
 Peevey is quoted in the Chicago Tribune from May 19, 1881, saying of the ordinance, "Its object is to abolish all street obstructions."
 Ugly laws identified groups of people as disturbing the flow of public life and forbid them from public spaces.
-Such people, deemed "unsightly" or "unseemly," were usually impoverished and often beggars.
+Such people, deemed "unsightly" or "unseemly", were usually impoverished and often beggars.
 Thus ugly laws were methods by which lawmakers attempted to remove the poor from sight.

-Laws similar to Chicago's followed in Denver, Colorado and Lincoln, Nebraska in 1889.
+Laws similar to Chicago's followed in Denver, Colorado, and Lincoln, Nebraska, in 1889.
 At some time from 1881 to 1890 an ugly law was enacted in Omaha, Nebraska.
 Additionally, ugly laws were sparked by the Panic of 1893.
-These included Columbus, Ohio in 1894, and in 1891 for the entire state of Pennsylvania.
+These included Columbus, Ohio, in 1894, and in 1891 for the entire state of Pennsylvania.
 Pennsylvania's was different as it contained language applying to cognitive disability as well as physical disability.
 An attempt was made at introducing ugly laws in New York, but it failed in 1895.
 Initial drafts in New York were similar to those in Pennsylvania as to include cognitive disabilities.
-Reno, Nevada instituted an ordinance before 1905.
-Los Angeles, California attempted to pass an ordinance in 1913.
+Reno, Nevada, instituted an ordinance before 1905.
+Los Angeles, California, attempted to pass an ordinance in 1913.

 In 1902, an ugly law similar to that of the United States was enacted in the City of Manila in the Philippines.
 This law was similar to those of the United States, being written in English and during a time when Manila was under American control, and included the common phrasing "no person who is diseased".
 This was one of the first ordinances to be written under American control.
-Other ordinances dealt with hygiene reform and considered unsightly beggars part of this indicative.
+Other ordinances dealt with hygiene reform and considered unsightly beggars part of this initiative.

 The last ugly laws were repealed in 1974.

-Omaha, Nebraska repealed its ugly law in 1967, yet had an arrest of a person for violating the unsightly beggar ordinance documented in 1974.
-Columbus, Ohio repealed its law in 1972.
+Omaha, Nebraska, repealed its ugly law in 1967, yet had an arrest of a person for violating the unsightly beggar ordinance documented in 1974.
+Columbus, Ohio, repealed its law in 1972.

 Chicago was the last to repeal its ugly law in 1974.